nickhinderer/interactive-web-map/reports/checklist.md

 ### Testing and Coverage
 * Are there some test cases, input, or edge cases that should be tested in addition?

+### User Interface and Accessibility
+* Does the UI accommodate for color blindness?